-- Franklin D Roosevelt National Historic Site, Hyde Park, NY
+> Franklin D Roosevelt National Historic Site, Hyde Park, NY (Buildings closed | Grounds Open)

-No. 11: Hudson Valley Nature Centers & Museums
+No. 13: Hudson Valley Nature Centers

 Some local favorites include:

-Museum/Art Centers Monthly offer Free Events on Select days – Keep in mind that many places in the Hudson Valley offer a FREE day once a month.
+Museum/Art Centers Monthly offer Free Admission on Select days – Keep in mind that many places in the Hudson Valley offer a FREE day once a month.
 Make sure to check out their websites for the exact days.

 Some of these places include:

 - Mid-Hudson Children’s Museum, Poughkeepsie, NY (Currently closed) Read my article all about it HERE

-- Free First Saturdays at Neuberger Museum of Art, Purchase, NY
+- Free First Saturdays at Neuberger Museum of Art, Purchase, NY (Currently closed)

-No 13: Visit a local or, ‘not-so-local’, Hudson Valley Park
+No 15: Visit local or ‘not-so-local’ Hudson Valley Parks

 What can I say?
 I love a good park.
-With so many to choose from I’m sure you will find your own favorite in the area.
+With so many to choose from, I’m sure you will find your own favorite in the area.